 Due to these local references, replacing services on the SP within a test often will not have the desired effect.
 Instead, you may need to use functionality baked into the services themselves:

-- The events and hooks services have methods backup () and restore (). - The logger service has methods disable () and enable ().
+- The events service has methods backup() and restore(). - The logger service has methods disable() and enable().

 Jasmine Tests